Making proper organic popsicles may be a concern for a family going vegan, and why shouldn’t it be – you don’t mess with popsicles gosh darn it.

-That said, I figured I’d post how to transform any ice pop from vegetarian to vegan for myself and for any of the vegans out there.
+That said, I figured I’d post how to transform any ice pop from vegetarian to vegan for any of the folks out there going vegan.

 Other tricky animal ingredients that can end up in ice pops

 As you’ll see below, unless you happen to making steak or pork ice pops (ugh), you’re mostly good to go.
-Popsicles are already very vegetarian and mostly vegan.
-But, there are some items you’ll want to avoid if you want vegan ice pops, such as…
+Popsicles are already usually vegetarian and many are vegan.
+However, there are some items you’ll want to avoid if you’re aiming for 100% vegan ice pops, such as…

 - Dairy milk – instead use organic soy, almond, hemp or any alternative milk you like.

 - Ice cream made with cow or goat milk.
 Use soy ice cream instead – or almond milk ice cream.

 - Yogurt made with goat or cow milk.
 Use soy yogurt instead when you make homemade yogurt pops.